aceholecousins/hoverbattle/devlog.md

 replace glmatrix with threejs vector math (which can be used as a separate module so we dont marry threejs) because the syntax of glmatrix is super awkward and its also no longer efficient with modern js engines

-replace p2 with planck js:
+replace p2 with planck js (lots of effort and I did the half year break in the middle):
 - p2 no longer maintained
 - convex-circle collision can be missed in p2
 - triangle-triangle collision can be missed in p2